Showing posts with label 5th Marine Infantry Batallion. Show all posts

 The Argentine Retreat: A Final Stand

 See the Argentine 5th Marines’ resolve crack as dawn nears.
 A sniper—perhaps Private Luis Bordón—fires at a British Scout helicopter evacuating wounded, injuring two Guardsmen before being cut down in a hail of Scots Guards gunfire.
 By 9:00 a.m., the Scots Guards hold Tumbledown’s eastern high ground, and the Gurkhas secure Mount William.
-Commander Robacio plans a counterattack from Sapper Hill, but his men—16 dead, 64 wounded—begin a disciplined retreat toward Stanley, marching in parade order, colors high, defiant even in defeat.
+Commander Robacio plans a counterattack from Sapper Hill, but his men—16 dead, 64 wounded—begin a disciplined retreat toward Puerto Argentino, marching in parade order, colors high, defiant even in defeat.
 Thirty Argentine bodies lie scattered across the battlefield, a testament to the fight’s ferocity.
+As soon as Robacio arrives, ask the Militar Governor Menéndez to send all of his men to the front.
+He was disregarded.

 The Aftermath: A Hard-Won Victory